For the strongest encryption between Looker and your database, you can create a SSH tunnel to either a tunnel server, or the database server itself.

 - SSH port of the tunnel server as seen from the public internet

 - Username on the tunnel server for the SSH connection (the standard is looker)

-Step 4: Preparing the Tunnel Host
+Step 4: Prepare the Tunnel Host

-Your Looker representative will provide you with a unique public key, which will be used to authenticate the SSH tunnel session (we do not support logins via password).
+Your Looker analyst will provide you with a unique public key, which will be used to authenticate the SSH tunnel session (we do not support logins via password).
 You will need to prepare your host (either the database server or tunnel server) by creating a

 looker user and adding the Looker public key to the Looker

 Using your favorite text editor, add the SSH key provided by your Looker analyst to the